 From the Latin Citrullus lanatis, the watermelon–which is 92% water– is said to have originated in South Africa where it grows wild.
 Its fruit is called pepo by botanists, which means a berry with a thick rind or exocarp.
 There are 1,200 varieties of watermelon in the world (flesh colors can be red, orange or yellow) with China today the largest producer of the much beloved and versatile fruit.
 In that country, its rinds are commonly stewed, pickled or stir-fried in olive oil, garlic, chili peppers, scallions, sugar, and rum.

-In Japan’s Zentsuji region, farmers grow cube-shaped watermelon by placing seeds in glass boxes where the fruit grows to fill them out in a like shape.
+In parts of Japan, farmers grow cube-shaped watermelon by placing seeds in square forms where the fruit grows into that shape.
 This is done for easier stacking and storage.
-Pyramid- and polyhedral-shaped watermelons, considered expensive novelties, are also available in different parts of the world.

 A source of Vitamin C and antioxidants, watermelon is high in beta carotene and potassium, and its red flesh is also a source of lycopene (more so than tomatoes) which some research states is a component in the prevention of various cancers–mostly prostate cancer.